Baton Rouge ‘Red Stick”

 Years ago the girls read a series of books called I survived by Lauren Tarhis in which they loved.
 Mackenzie loved them so much that she kept her favorites to bring on board with us.
 One of them was the I survived Hurricane Katrina.
 I had them re-read this book before we arrived in Louisiana.
 They really wanted to visit the Lower Ninth Ward after finishing the book.
 We did a study of Hurricanes (you know since we were being chased by them for a month) and they had learned how destructive they are.

-As you know in 2005, Hurricane Katrina, one of the deadliest hurricane’s hit the US and killed almost 1300 people.
+As you know in 2005, Hurricane Katrina, one of the deadliest hurricane’s ever, hit US soil and killed almost 1300 people.
+Katrina was the worst natural disaster in the history of the United States.
 A month after Katrina, Rita flooded the Ninth Ward again.
 We reviewed all this before going to Biloxi, MS because it hit the coast there and destroyed the casino we stayed at.
 We learned that the because of a series of catastrophic levee breaches, The Lower Ninth Ward had the worst flooding in New Orleans.

 12 years later it still looks like an scene from The Walking Dead TV show without the zombies of course.
 There have been some recovery efforts but not enough.
 They didn’t let residents back in to their homes until a year after the tragedy because of the horrible conditions of mold and rats.
 In 2007, Brad Pitt, started a foundation and rebuilt 150 homes and then a year later another organization, Build Now, rebuilt 80 more homes.